 Job Posting Instructions

 connectSC is hosted by the USC Career Center and is the central online resource for on-campus, part-time, and full-time jobs.
-Students also use connectSC to conduct mock interviews, store resumes and cover letters, research career-related information and much more.
+Students also use connectSC to conduct mock interviews, store resumes and cover letters, research career-related information, and more.

 If you want the broadest visibility for your job posting, then connectSC is the place to post or cross-post!